Mushroom Pasta

 - Store leftovers in an airtight container in the refrigerator for up to 3 days.

-- Reheat in a sauté pan over medium heat, adding olive oil if necessary.
+- Reheat in a sauté pan over medium heat with a small splash of water or olive oil to loosen the sauce.

 - Do not freeze.